wordofwarning/wordofwarning.org/current/2013-springsummer/haphazard/index.md

 Playful, quirky, engaging and sometimes plain daft, this is a day for kids and their adults; adults and *their* adults – in short, anyone looking for a different day-out.

 **Participating artists: Angel Club (north) - Eggs Collective - Forecast - Robert Foster - Lani Irving - Rachael Nutter - Katherina Radeva - Ultraviolets - Volkov Commanders - whatsthebigmistry.**

 *Check back here for more details soon.*

+**Haphazard discussion 4pm**
+An informal chance to meet the artists and to discuss art that can bridge the generation gap.
+What different responses does the same work provoke and what can we, as adults, learn from how kids watch performance?

 ####Venue + Booking Details
 Date: Saturday 9 February 2013, 12noon-4pm